VICTORIAN PARENTS REMINDED TO UPDATE KIDS’ JABS

 Victorian parents returning from summer holidays are being urged to ensure their children are fully immunised before returning to childcare and school.

-Visiting Strathmore Children’s Centre today, Minister for Health and Acting Minister for Families and Children Jill Hennessy reminded parents of the Andrews Labor Government’s tough No Jab, No Play law.
+Visiting Strathmore Children’s Centre today, Minister for Health and Acting Minister for Families and Children Jill Hennessy reminded parents of the Andrews Government’s tough No Jab, No Play law.

 The law requires all children enrolling in early childhood and care services to be up to date with their immunisations, unless they have an approved exemption.

 Since introducing the law, Victoria has achieved its best ever immunisation coverage, with 94.9 per cent of Victorian children aged five now fully immunised – the second highest coverage rate in Australia.
 Before No Jab, No Play, the coverage was just 92.5 per cent.

 Thanks to the law and efforts by parents, Victoria has almost reached the 95 per cent ‘herd immunity’ target, which is necessary to halt the spread of dangerous and virulent diseases such as measles.

 That is why the Andrews Government is further strengthening the No Jab, No Play law to crack down on rogue practitioners who make false statements about a child’s ability to be immunised.

 Under the changes, only Immunisation History Statements from the Australian Immunisation Register will be accepted when enrolling in childcare or kindergarten.
 Documents produced by GPs or other immunisation providers will no longer be accepted as proof of immunisation for enrolment.

 And by having only one form of evidence accepted, the process of enrolling will be much simpler for both parents and early childhood services.

 To receive reminders of when your child’s immunisation status is due, download the VaxOnTime app from: https://www.betterhealth.vic.gov.au/VaxOnTime.